anjalisilva/libraryStatistics/README.md

 ## Acknowledgments

-- This work was done at University of Toronto Libraries, Ontario, Canada from 2023-2024.
+- Access to ARL annual survey data provided by University of Toronto Libraries, Ontario, Canada.